 Our current Risk Register identifies our foremost strategic risk themes as:

-- 1. Asset management including development

-- 2. Staffing (including succession planning)

-- 3. ICT and the rollout of new software
+- 1. Cost of Living Crisis/Costs rising more than rent increases - 2.
+Asset management including EESSH2 & development & Environmental Plans - 3.
+Staffing (including succession planning) - 4.
+ICT and the rollout of new software

-- 4. Cost of Living Crisis